 Ic = Index figure for the year in which the Charging Schedule was adopted

-The Index is the All-In Tender Price Index, published by the Building Costs Information Service (BCIS) of the Royal Institute of Chartered Surveyors (RICS).
+The Index is the All-In Tender Price Index, published by the Building Costs Information Service (BCIS) of the Royal Institution of Chartered Surveyors (RICS).

 Liability to pay CIL is triggered on developments that include any new build - that is a new building or an extension - of 100 square metres, or more, of gross internal area (GIA), or any development that involves the creation of an additional dwelling, even when that is below 100 square metres of GIA.